TheLocehiliosan/yadm/yadm.md

        to have an automated way of choosing an alternate version of a file for a different operating system, host, user, etc.

-       yadm will automatically create a symbolic link to the appropriate  ver- sion  of  a  file, when a valid suffix is appended to the filename.
+       yadm  will automatically create a symbolic link to the appropriate ver‐ sion of a file, when a valid suffix is appended to  the  filename.
 The suffix  contains  the  conditions  that must be met for that file to be used.

-       The suffix begins with "##", followed by any number of conditions sepa- rated by commas.
+       The suffix begins with "##", followed by any number of conditions sepa‐ rated by commas.

          ##<condition>[,<condition>,...]

        Each  condition is an attribute/value pair, separated by a period.
 Some conditions do not require a "value", and in that case, the  period  and value  can  be  omitted.
 Most attributes can be abbreviated as a single letter.

          <attribute>[.<value>]

-       These are the supported attributes, in the order of the weighted prece-
+       These are the supported attributes, in the order of the weighted prece‐
        dence:

        template, t
               Valid  when  the  value  matches a supported template processor.
               See the TEMPLATES section for more details.

        user, u
               Valid if the value matches the current user.
 Current  user  is calculated by running id -u -n.

        hostname, h
               Valid if the value matches the short hostname.
-Hostname is cal- culated by running uname -n, and trimming off any domain.
+Hostname is cal‐ culated by running uname -n, and trimming off any domain.

        class, c
               Valid if the value matches the local.class configuration.
 Class must be manually set using yadm config local.class <class>.
-See the   CONFIGURATION  section  for  more  details  about  setting local.class.
+See the CONFIGURATION section for more  details  about  setting  lo‐ cal.class.

        distro, d
               Valid  if the value matches the distro.
-Distro is calculated  by running  lsb_release  -si  or by inspecting the ID from /etc/os- release.
+Distro is calculated by running lsb_release -si or by inspecting the ID from /etc/os-re‐ lease.

        distro_family, f
               Valid  if the value matches the distro family.
 Distro family is calculated by inspecting the ID_LIKE line from /etc/os-release.

        os, o  Valid if the value matches the OS.
 OS is calculated by  running uname -s.